shailesh1729/tisp/book/convex_sets/subgradients.md

    $$
 ```

-### Proper Convex Functions
+## Proper Convex Functions

-In this section, we discuss the properties of the
+In this subsection, we discuss the properties of the
 subdifferential sets for proper convex functions.

 A proper convex function may not be subdifferentiable